yangeorget/nucs/README.md

 ## TLDR
 NUCS is a Python library for solving Constraint Satisfaction and Optimization Problems.
-NUCS is powered by [Numpy](https://numpy.org/) and [Numba](https://numba.pydata.org/).
+Because it is 100% written in Python, NUCS is easy to install and use.
-NUCS is fast and easy to use.
+NUCS is also very fast because it is powered by [Numpy](https://numpy.org/) and [Numba](https://numba.pydata.org/).

-Because speed matters, in a few seconds you can ...
+With NUCS, in a few seconds you can ...

 Compute the 92 solutions to the BIBD(8,14,7,4,3) problem:
 ```python